Philip lives in South Africa and has authored many guidebooks to African destinations, including the Bradt and Insight guides to South Africa.

 Please visit our coronavirus page to stay informed about the latest developments in South Africa.

 In our opinion, the parks and reserves of South Africa, including Zulu Nyala, are very safe.
 The people you'll come across are fellow travelers or employees of the reserve or tour operators.

 A visit to Zulu Nyala is usually part of a wider country tour.
 It is rarely visited on its own.
 You will likely enter the country by way of a city (Cape Town, Durban or Johannesburg) so it is important to be wary of city-related crime and exercise caution, particularly when driving yourself.
-Click on ‘Cities and Other Urban Areas: Safety Precautions’ below for more info on staying safe in urban areas.
+Click on ‘Cities & Urban Areas: Safety Precautions’ below for more info on staying safe in urban areas.